 QUALITY AND OUTCOMES IN GLOBAL CANCER SURGERY: A PROSPECTIVE, INTERNATIONAL COHORT STUDY EVALUATING LOW ANTERIOR RESECTION SYNDROME (LARS).

 Low anterior resection syndrome (LARS) score is a 5-item scoring tool, measuring bowel dysfunction after restorative surgery for rectal cancer.
 Since the original publication in 2012, the score has been validated, evaluated, or used as an outcome measure in more than 30 published scientific papers.
 Major LARS prevalence after total mesorectal excision differs from 55.2-74 %.
 It is reported that LARS significantly affects global health status estimated by EORTC-QLQ-C30 (3–5).
-Most surgical practices do not currently routinely evaluate defaecation function and quality of life before and after operation and therefore there is a justifiable reason to do this on a routine basis.
+Most surgical practices do not currently routinely evaluate defaecation function and quality of life before and after an operation and therefore there is a justifiable reason to do this on a routine basis.

-ISUCRS is therefore conducting a 2-stage prospective international multicenter audit to evaluate low anterior resection syndrome over a 4 month period.
+ISUCRS is, therefore, conducting a 2-stage prospective international multicenter audit to evaluate low anterior resection syndrome over a 4 month period.

 The principal investigators of this study will be Dr. Audrius Dulskas, Mr. Joseph Nunoo-Mensah, and Dr. Povilas Kavaliauskas.
 The audit is registered under King's College Hospital, London, SE5 9RS, UK.